vveloso/kotlin-concurrency/README.md

 ### Prerequisites

-Participants are expected to have basic notions of threading, concurrency, parallelism and synchronisation.
+You are expected to have basic notions of threading, concurrency, parallelism and synchronization.

+You only need a basic working knowledge of the Kotlin language.

+### Activities

+1. Basic principles behind coroutines (presentation).

+1. Simple coroutine declaration and usage.
+    * Bridging worlds with `runBlocking` functions.
+    * The `launch` function.
+    * The `suspend` keyword.

+1. How lightweight are coroutines?
+    * Create 100000 threads.
+What happens?
+    * Create 100000 coroutines.
+What happens?

+1. Cooperative vs. preemptive.
+    * What happens if a coroutine misbehaves and blocks?
+    * Explicit yielding.

+1. Cancellation and timeouts.
+    * The `Job` interface.
+    * The `withTimeout` function.

+1. Explicit concurrent execution of coroutines.
+    * The `async` function.
+    * The `Delayed` interface.
+    * The `coroutineScope` function.

+1. Shared mutable state...
+    * Synchronization.

+1. Generators (_flows_).